Best Homemade Remedies For Hair Growth

 Lauric acid is a type of lipid found in coconut oil that can enter the hair shaft and stop protein loss from the hair.
 Depending on your hair type, you can apply coconut oil before or after washing it.

-Before washing your hair, you can apply a leave-in treatment if it tends to remain oily for a few hours or overnight.
-You should give your scalp and all of your hair a coconut oil massage.
+Before washing your hair, you can apply a leave-in treatment if it remains oily for a few hours or overnight.
+You should give your scalp and all your hair a coconut oil massage.

 You can employ it as a leave-in conditioner if your hair is dry.
-Although there has to be more research on coconut oil as a hair growth stimulant, it has been demonstrated to lubricate the hair shaft and reduce breakage.
+Although more research is needed on coconut oil as a hair growth stimulant, it has been demonstrated to lubricate the hair shaft and reduce breakage.

 According to one study, coconut oil applied to the scalp helps improve microbiota, resulting in better hair follicles and skin.